 You are not permitted to use our name in any statement or document that you may issue unless our prior written consent has been obtained.
 The only exception to this restriction would be statements or documents that in accordance with applicable law are to be made public.

-In the course of our providing services to you we may provide advice or reports or other work products in draft or interim form, or orally.
-However, final written work products will always prevail over any draft, interim or oral statements.
+In the course of our providing services to you we may provide advice or reports or other work products in draft or interim form.
+However, final written work products will always prevail over any draft, or interim statements.
 Where you request it, we will provide you with written confirmation of matters stated orally.

 Intellectual property rights